 All of the mattresses we tested contain synthetic, petroleum-based foams, which will release some gases (and related odors) for the first couple of days.
 Five of the six mattresses we tested are certified by third-party testing firm CertiPUR-US, which confirms that they release relatively low amounts of volatile organic chemicals (VOCs) and are free from known harmful chemicals, carcinogens, polybrominated diphenyl ethers (PBDEs), heavy metals, phthalates, and formaldehyde.
 We contacted IKEA to confirm the certification of its mattresses’ foam; in the meantime, the Mattress Underground forum and some Web results suggest that IKEA mattresses’ latex meets OEKO-TEX certification.
 For more on foam mattresses and their off-gassing, see our blog post on what is coming out of your new mattress.

 If you’re buying a new mattress, you might also consider a new pillow.
 How a pillow supports your head can affect how your body aligns with, and adapts to, your mattress.
 Your best bet is to bring your favorite pillow along when you try out a mattress.
-Since doing so is tricky with a direct-order mattress, consider some summarized advice from our forthcoming guide to the best pillow: Side-sleepers need the most support (4 to 6 inches), back-sleepers less so, and stomach-sleepers need the least, because the mattress already supports them.
-As with mattresses, choosing a pillow involves accounting for body size and softness preference, so try out sizes and buy with an eye toward return policies.
+Because doing so is tricky with a direct-order mattress, consider some summarized advice from our guide to the best pillow: Side-sleepers need the most support (4 to 6 inches), back-sleepers less so, and stomach-sleepers need the least, because the mattress already supports them.
+As with mattresses, choosing a pillow involves accounting for body size and softness preference, so try sizes and buy with an eye toward return policies.